ecogood/ecg-quicktest-texts/README.md

 ## Release History

+* 0.0.10 - add dot at the end of the pitch.
 * 0.0.9 - remove a double sentence in the German translation.
 * 0.0.6 - tests fixed.
 * 0.0.5 - add result level, remove app specific translations.